 Then something happened.
 I started college at 19 attending off and on at local community colleges.
 I avoided English 101 for a while.
 When I finally registered for it, I was excited (because I like to write), but I expected to get a poor grade and a lot of criticism.
 When I turned in that first writing assignment – an informational essay about computers and education – I shrugged it off immediately.
 I did my best.
-The day she handed the assignment back I was completely ready for the bad grade that was heading my way.
+The day she handed the assignment back I was completely ready for the bad grade heading my way.
 But it never came.
 Instead, I was shocked to see an A+ with curly red comments about being well thought out and nicely structured.
 Huh.
 Maybe I’m not terrible.

 Something else happened.
 I remembered a day in second grade.
 I came home from school and set up a spot on the floor in front of the TV with my markers and a pad of pastel-colored paper.
 I wrote my own story of the first Thanksgiving, complete with pictures of corn and Indians.
 And I liked it.
 I read it to everyone.
 I hung it up.
 Eventually I transferred it to my scrapbook.
 It’s still there.
 As I remembered this, I realized what my path was – I’m a nonfiction writer.
 That’s what I was meant to do.
-It doesn’t matter that I can’t make up stories about unicorns and furry trolls in faraway lands.
+It doesn’t matter that I don’t make up stories about unicorns and furry trolls in faraway lands.
 That’s not necessary for my journey.

 Over the last few months I’ve received two of my latest books in the mail, and I don’t think that is ever going to get boring.
 Opening a package to find a book that I wrote, and then watching my kids read it?!
-Whoa.
-So mind blowing.
+Mind blowing.
 And I think back to that teacher who thought I was terrible and sat me down for a conference after class about how my writing just wasn’t very good.
 How many times her voice echoed in my head, discouraging and condescending.
 I kept trying.
 Secretly.
 But I kept trying.